abayomipopoola/abayomipopoola/src/pages/fiscal-policy-on-thecovid-19-economy/index.md

 >Fiscal policy is largely based on the ideas of British economist John Maynard Keynes (1883-1946), who argued that economic recessions are due to a deficiency in the consumption spending and business investment components of aggregate demand.
 Keynes believed that governments could stabilize the business cycle and regulate economic output by adjusting spending and tax policies to make up for the shortfalls of the private sector.
 His theories were developed in response to the Great Depression, which defied classical economics' assumptions that economic swings were self-correcting (<a href="https://www.investopedia.com/terms/f/fiscalpolicy.asp" target="_blank">Read more</a>).

-To understand how fiscal policy can help with during recession, we need to understand the _The Aggregate Demand-Supply Model_ macroeconomic concept.
+To understand how fiscal policy can help with during recession, we need to understand the _Aggregate Demand-Supply Model_ macroeconomic concept.
 Let's start by defining some underlying concepts.

 ##### Key Terms
 * Aggregate: A mass, assemblage, or sum of particulars; something consisting of elements but considered as a whole.